Donnie Iris: New Cruisers lineups and different projects (1986–93)

 Just prior to the release of No Muss...No Fuss, the band began to split into different directions.
-Drummer Kevin Valentine and bassist Albritton McClain left to join a new group, the Innocent, whose members included future Nine Inch Nails main man Trent Reznor.
+Valentine, the drummer and bassist McClain left to join a new group, the Innocent whose members included future Nine Inch Nails main man Trent Reznor.
 The two were replaced by Scott Alan Williamson on bass and Tommy Rich on drums.
-That same year, keyboardist Mark Avsec released a solo project under the moniker Cellarful of Noise.
+In the same year, keyboardist Mark Avsec released a solo project with the moniker Cellarful of Noise.
 Even after releasing the eponymous debut album that same year, Cellarful of Noise, Avsec and Iris maintained that Donnie Iris and the Cruisers was still their main focus, and that they wanted to continue to release new albums with the band and its new line-up.
 The band returned to the studio in 1986 and recorded a new album titled Cruise Control; however, a lawsuit with the band's former label MCA resulted in the shelving of that album pending the resolution of the lawsuit.
 The album itself has still not been released as of 2020, although six tracks from it appeared on 1992's Out of the Blue and a cover of "Reach Out" recorded during the Cruise Control sessions appeared on the 1989 compilation WDVE Pittsburgh Rock & Roll '89.
-Also around this time, the HME label that the band had signed with to record No Muss...No Fuss went out of business, leaving Donnie Iris and the Cruisers an unsigned act.
+Also around this time, the HME label that the band had signed with to record No Muss...
+No Fuss went out of business, leaving Donnie Iris and the Cruisers as an unsigned act.

 Since the band seemed to have hit a road block, Iris partnered with Avsec on the second Cellarful of Noise album, Magnificent Obsession, which was released in 1988.
 The album produced a moderately successful single, "Samantha (What You Gonna Do)."

-In the early 1990s, Iris set up a mortgage company, SIMCorp, with partners Lynn Shelley and Priscilla Micinko, as a side business from the band.
-SIMCorp, located in Aliquippa, Pennsylvania, remained under Iris's ownership for nearly twenty years.
+In the early 1990s Iris set up a mortgage company, SIMCorp, with partners Lynn Shelley and Priscilla Micinko, as a side business from the band.
+SIMCorp in Aliquippa, Pennsylvania southeast of New Castle, was owned by Iris for nearly twenty years.

 Donnie Iris and the Cruisers returned to the studio in 1992 to release their first album containing new material since 1985.
 Titled Out of the Blue, the album was a compilation album containing older hits and new material.
 It failed to have any impact on the charts, however.
 Still, the band toured throughout the rest of the year around Pennsylvania and Ohio, and attracted newer and younger fans from the area.
 The band released another album in 1993, Footsoldier in the Moonlight.
 At this point, the band underwent yet another line-up change as drummer Tommy Rich departed the group.
 His replacement, Steve McConnell, auditioned & was hired-on in the summer of 1992, long enough to record on and tour behind Footsoldier in the Moonlight and can be heard on live recordings from 1992 & 1993.
 Later in 1994, Rich rejoined the group.